EarlyAmericanSerializedNovels/earlyamericanserializednovels.github.io/_posts/1790-09-01-maria-kittle.md

 mental breakdown in shock.
 Her husband was rescued quickly, but she never completely regained her spirits and died November 23, 1783.

-In *The History of Maria Kittle,* Bleecker deals specifically with mothers mourning the loss of their children and other family members in times of violence.
+In *The History of Maria Kittle*, Bleecker deals specifically with mothers mourning the loss of their children and other family members in times of violence.
 However, by using the structure of a captivity narrative and the setting of the French and Indian War, the novel explores this theme while vilifying Native Americans rather than the British.
-This trend of scapegoating and demonizing Native Americans continued into the 19^th^ century.
+This trend of scapegoating and demonizing Native Americans continued into the nineteenth century.
 Although, Bleecker herself did not live to see much peace in the newly formed United States, her words survived to comfort, entertain and challenge other citizens of the new nation.
 Though her novel and other work enjoyed enormous popularity in